Frequently Asked Questions

 Remember that we measure flood depth from ground level outside your property.

 FloodFlash doesn’t cover flooding due to burst pipes (sometimes called escape of water).
-It is likely that this is covered under your existing insurance, though we recommend you check with your insurance broker.
+It is likely that this is covered under your existing insurance, though we recommend you check with your insurance provider.

 If these are still too high, you may want to consider investing in measures to increase your flood resilience, such as a flood management plan or flood defences.
 A FloodFlash policy can work in harmony with these investments to lower your premium.
 If you have taken steps which will reduce the overall cost of flooding, then you can choose a lower settlement.
 If you are protected to a greater depth, then you can raise the trigger level.